 Too Wonderful For Words

-Chantyl is thirty years old now.
+Chantyl is in her thirties now.
 Not a week goes by that she does not think about Terry.

 When God loves he gives.